flux-framework/flux-core/doc/man1/flux-start.rst

    Run brokers with Caliper profiling enabled, using a Caliper configuration profile named *PROFILE*.
-Requires a version of Flux built with --enable-caliper.
+Requires a version of Flux built with :option:`--enable-caliper`.
 Unless CALI_LOG_VERBOSITY is already set in the environment, it will default to 0 for all brokers.

 .. option:: --rundir=DIR

-   (only with *--test-size*) Set the directory that will be used as the rundir directory for the instance.
+   (only with :option:`--test-size`) Set the directory that will be used as the rundir directory for the instance.
 If the directory does not exist then it will be created during instance startup.
    If a DIR is not set with this option, a unique temporary directory